 David F. Friedman (December 24, 1923 - February 14, 2011) was an American exploitation filmmaker and film producer from Birmingham, Alabama.
-He is the owner of Entertainment Ventures, Inc. and was a President of the Adult Film Association of America.
+He was the owner of Entertainment Ventures, Inc. and was a President of the Adult Film Association of America.

 In his early life, Friedman developed an interest in Exploitation films in the early Roadshow era, citing films like High School Girl as being films he saw while working with the Tom Nix Circus, with both experiences building a foundation for what was to become his career with his early experiences with the film industry being part of the Sales department of Paramount Pictures, entering the publicity department in 1952.
 Although he was offered a promotion with Paramount, he decided to go with his instincts as his Exploitation Film career started in Late 1956 when he joined Modern Film in Chicago, a company formed through joining the the four major Roadshows of The 40's, Bob and Sally, Street Corner, Because of Eve, and Kroger Babb's legendary Mom and Dad, featuring VD reels, "Birth of a Baby" scenes, and the all important book sales hyped by someone acting as a "Imminent Hygiene Commentator" (Many roadshows were careful not to call them Doctors).
 Babb, who's promotion style was an example of "Selling the sizzle not the steak," clearly was among the inspirations for Friedman's "You gotta tell 'em to sell 'em!" approach to film promotion which was perfect for his effective use of words that hyped the many films he was connected with through the years.
 Friedman's skills would also be sharpened in his appearances as "Elliot Forbes" for the book pitches in the Mom and Dad roadshow as well as helping Babb out with The Prince of Peace, a Roadshow saved by creating a more professional soundtrack with radio announcers from Atlanta to replace the regional-sounding original.